-The Group has various contingent liabilities arising in the ordinary conduct of business which are either pending decision by the courts or being contested, the outcome of which are not presently determinable.
+The Group has various collection cases or claims with its customers arising in the ordinary conduct of business which are either pending decision by the courts or being contested, the outcome of which are not presently determinable.
 In the opinion of management and its legal counsel, the eventual liability under these lawsuits or claims, if any, will not have a material or adverse effect on the Group's financial position and results of operations.
 The Group does not believe that such assessments, in general, will have a material effect on its operating results and financial condition.
 No provisions were made during the year.
 The information usually required by PAS 37, Provisions, Contingent Liabilities and Contingent Assets, is not disclosed on the grounds that it can be expected to prejudice the outcome of pending assessments.